Enumerative and Distributional Results for $d$-combining Tree-Child Networks: Introduction and Results

 \begin{rem} If $t$ denotes the number of tree nodes and $\tilde{n}$ the total number of nodes, then by the handshaking lemma, we have

 and thus,

 Therefore, we have similar limit distribution results for these numbers as well. \end{rem}

 We next turn to general tree-child networks.
-Here, in contrast to one-component tree-child networks, we do not have an easy formula for $\mathrm{TC}^{(d)}_{n,k}$.
-However, we will introduce a way of encoding these networks by (certain) words and this encoding will lead to a recursive method for computing $\mathrm{TC}^{(d)}_{n,k}$.
+Here, in contrast to one-component tree-child networks, we do not have an closed form for $\mathrm{TC}^{(d)}_{n,k}$.
+However, we introduce a way of encoding these networks by words and this encoding leads to a recursive method for computing $\mathrm{TC}^{(d)}_{n,k}$.
 Using this method, the values of this sequence for small $n,k$ and $d$ can be computed; see Appendix~\ref{App-A}.

-In addition, we will see that the growth of $\mathrm{TC}^{(d)}_{n,k}$ is dominated by $\mathrm{TC}^{(d)}_{n,n-1}$.
-For the latter sequence, a recurrence used for the computation of its values and the method of \cite{ElFaWa} (which needs some adaptions because of the dependence on $d$) will yield the following asymptotic counting result for $\mathrm{TC}^{(d)}_{n}$.
+In addition, we are going to see that the growth of $\mathrm{TC}^{(d)}_{n,k}$ is dominated by $\mathrm{TC}^{(d)}_{n,n-1}$.
+For the latter sequence, a recurrence used for the computation of its values and the method of \cite{ElFaWa} (which needs some adaptions because of the dependence on $d$) yields the following asymptotic counting result for $\mathrm{TC}^{(d)}_{n}$.
 For the bicombining case, this result was proved in \cite{FuYuZh}.
 Contrary to the one-component case from Theorem~\ref{Th-1}, in the general case the stretched exponential appears for all $d \geq 2$.

 \begin{thm} For the number of $d$-combining tree-child networks with $n$ leaves, we have

 where $a_1=-2.33810741\ldots$ is the largest root of the Airy function of the first kind, defined as the unique function $\Ai(z)$ satisfying $\Ai''(z) = z \Ai(z)$ such that $\lim_{z \to \infty} \Ai(z)=0$, and